Working of Docker

 Checking Namespaces

-• Compare host and container processes to confirm isolation
+• Compare host and container processes (each with their own real PID) to confirm isolation.

 User Namespace